Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

 \subsection{Acknowledgments}

 We would like to thank Roman Kotecký and Daniel Ueltschi for useful discussions.
 We thank Wojtek Samotij for providing us with the idea of the proof of Lemma \ref{lm:core-bad-ball-is-small}.
-Research partially supported by the National Science Centre, Poland, grants no. 2015/18/E/ST1/00214 (RA, MK) and no. 2014/15/B/ST1/02165 (PM).
+Research partially supported by the National Science Centre, Poland, grants no. 2015/18/E/ST1/00214 (RA), no. 2014/15/B/ST1/02165 (PM) and no. 2019/32/C/ST1/00525 (MK).